Senths02/portfolio/src/content/watch-party-data.md

 <br>

 #### Inviting people
-When moving features from the waiting area to the streaming area, the interaction remained largely unchanged.

 >To invite people to the watch party, the host could launch a modal using an 'invite' button available only to them.